 Setting that aside, lets look at the 30 year mortgage on its own.
 A simple calculation reveals that a mortgage paid at 7% annual interest, assuming 10% down, will more double the cost of the home you buy over 30 years.

 The pattern is similar for auto financing.
 The interest costs are significant for autos and they can increase the cost of the car often by 50% or more over time.

 Now lets look at credit cards.
 Some people are lucky enough to have 0% or a low 5-6% interest rate on the balance.
-This makes the cost negligible, and worth the convenience.
+This makes the cost seem negligible relative to the benefits and convenience of credit.
 If you miss a payment, however, the fine print says that your rates could go up significantly.
 The rates for credit cards held by teetering payers can shoot as high at 30% or more.

 The bottom line is that all forms of credit make everything more expensive.
 Everyone has heard of inflation.
 We see it all the time in the news.
 And there are so many ways to measure it, too.
 Inflation is defined as an increase in the cost of goods over time.
 While the cost of a broom may rise over time at a constant rate, the cost of food and fuel can fluctuate wildly.

 Credit is a hidden form of inflation in the sense that we aren't really trained to see how much it costs.
 This concept gets some lip service when we go to school.
 But instead of being taught how to avoid it, we're taught that the cost of credit is the cost of doing business.
 It's assumed to be unavoidable.
 This leaves an indelible impression upon a young mind.